StefanFB/CodeGorilla/README.md

 This program will handle the buying and selling of tickets for a cinema room.
 It will set up the room with rows and seats, and afterwards you can show the current status of the room, buy tickets and show some statistics.

 ### 9 Coffee Machine (Java)
+This program is similar to the JavaScript version (project 6), but the last assignment required to build the machine using enums.
+The input is processed according to the state of the machine.

 ### 10 Battleship
+A terminal version of the famous battleship board game.
+This project is not yet finished, because we had to switch to the next track.
+I am planning to finish this project later.

+---

+## Java Advanced

+### 8 - Connect Four
+This game will feature a GUI using the Java Swing library, a complicated algorithm to check the game board for a winning condition and highlight the winning move.